slackapi/bolt-js/docs/content/basic/authenticating-oauth.md

 ---

 ## Installation object
 Bolt will pass your `installationStore`'s `storeInstallation` handler an `installation`.
-This can be a source of confusion for developers who aren't sure what shape of object to expect.
-The `installation` object should resemble:
+The `installation` object has the following shape:

 ```javascript
 {